Need reliable electrical connections for your devices?

 - Plunger: This is the moving part that makes contact with the target surface (like a PCB pad).

-Plunger tips come in various shapes (pointed, flat, round) depending on the application, influencing contact area and wear resistance.
+Plunger tips come in various shapes (pointed, flat, round) depending on the application, influencing contact area and wear resistance. - Barrel: The barrel is the outer casing that houses the spring and plunger.

 It guides the plunger’s movement and provides a connection point on the other end, often for soldering to a PCB.